-Any trailer that is over 102 inches in width without permit will be discounted 10 points.
+Any trailer that is over 102 inches in width without a permit will be discounted 10 points.
 Over wide without a permit does not designate disqualification for the show.

-- 21. ASABE Standards: All three-point hitch and/or PTO operated equipment must meet the latest ASABE (The Society for Engineering in Agricultural, Food, and Biological Systems) standards.
+- 20. ASABE Standards: All three-point hitch and/or PTO operated equipment must meet the latest ASABE (The Society for Engineering in Agricultural, Food, and Biological Systems) standards.
 Both standards have been revised in the past six years.
 Must have the ASABE approved code and monthly password to access and print documents from the ASABE Technical Library.
 Codes are available through December.
-Standards should be downloaded in time for use in planning and construction of project.
-Instructions to access ASABE Standards along with monthly codes as well as other important links to helpful information can be found at www.jamshow.org.
-If you have questions or need additional help, please contact one of the superintendents -Lon R. Shell tractor@lonshell.com, Patrick Real realfarm@swbell.net> Charles Prause charles.prause@cevmultimedia.com - a.
-Power take-off equipment must meet ASABE standard, Agriculture Tractors Rear mounted power take-off types 1, 2, 3 and 4 Part 3: Main PTO dimensions and spline dimensions, locations of PTO.
+Standards should be downloaded in time for use in planning and construction of a project.
+Instructions to access ASABE Standards along with monthly codes as well as other important links to helpful information can be found on the website.
+If you have questions or need additional help, please contact one of the superintendents Charles Prause charles.prause@icevonline.com; Barry Randolph stabar05@centex.net; Dr. Ryan Anderson radadatastate.edu. - a.
+Power take-off equipment must meet ASABE standard, Agriculture Tractors Rear -mounted power take-off types 1, 2, 3 and 4 Part 3: Main PTO dimensions and spline dimensions, locations of PTO.
 This Standard was revised 2019.
-When searching the ASABE to find and download a PDF file enter Document number ASABE/ISO 500 or title of Standard. - b.
+When searching ASABE to find and download a PDF file enter Document number ASABE/ISO 500 or title of Standard. - b.
 3 Point linkage must meet ASABE standard, Agricultural wheeled tractors Rear Mounted three-point linkage-Categories 1N, 1, 2N, 2, 3N, 3, 4N, and 4.
 To find and download the PDF enter AD730 for document number or name of title of Standard.
 This document was revised March 2015. - c.
-Copies of the most recent ASABE standards must be included in Research Section of documentation for those projects that apply.
-There are additional related standards these related standards are optional for including in research documentation. - 22.
-Loss or Damage: Every precaution will be taken to protect projects, however, neither the San Antonio Stock Show & Rodeo nor the show officials will be responsible for any loss or damage to projects including tractors and unloading and loading them. - 23.
+Copies of the most recent ASABE standards must be included in the Research Section of documentation for those projects that apply.
+There are additional related standards - these related standards are optional for including in research documentation. - 21.
+Loss or Damage: Every precaution will be taken to protect projects, however, neither the San Antonio Stock Show & Rodeo nor the show officials will be responsible for any loss or damage to projects including tractors and unloading and loading them. - 22.
 Projects Needing Off-loading Assistance: Projects that must be hoisted from the topside are to be fitted with lifting eyes at balance points that will accommodate one-inch shackles.
 Trailers that are transporting both tractors and other projects should be arranged so tractor can be off loaded separate from other projects.
-Projects that Show Officials conclude cannot be safely off-loaded with equipment available may be shown on the trailer at an alternate site. - 24.
-Project Show Judging Criteria excluding Tractors
+Projects that Show Officials conclude cannot be safely off-loaded with equipment available may be shown on the trailer at an alternate site.